 - Navy blue sweatshirt or cardigan with embroidered school logo

-- Grey skirt or pinafore dress, trousers or shorts
+- Grey skirt or pinafore dress, trousers or shorts, blue gingham summer dress

-- Sensible black outdoor shoes (these need to be flat – please avoid high heels and platforms).
+- Sensible black outdoor shoes (these need to be flat – high heels and platforms are not allowed).

 In the interest of safety and security, jewellery is not allowed to be worn other than a watch and small stud earrings for pierced ears.

 All of our children will do PE each week, plus a weekly games or swimming lesson (Year 3 this academic year).
 Your child will need the following:

 - Navy blue/black shorts or gym skirt (plain and without branded logos)

 - Mustard yellow or white t-shirt (plain and without branded logos)